JuliaGaussianProcesses/AbstractGPs.jl/docs/src/api.md

 There are possibly other reasons why you might wish to modify the way in which e.g. `logpdf` works for GPs implementing the Primary and Secondary public APIs.
 For example, you might wish to avoid ever computing Cholesky factorisations directly, instead implementing everything in terms of matrix-vector multiplies, conjugate gradients, etc.

-In these cases, we advise that you use the type parameters in `FiniteGP` to dispatch appropriately to specialised Primary Public API methods for your type:
+In these cases, we advise that you use the type parameters in `FiniteGP` to dispatch appropriately to specialised Primary Public API methods for your type.
+E.g.
 ```julia
 const MyFiniteGP = FiniteGP{<:MyGPType}
 AbstractGPs.logpdf(::MyFiniteGP, ::AbstractVector{<:Real})